 - Let them know never to post comments encouraging violent activity against people or organisations.

-- Abusive comments or unwanted images on someone else’s page – deliberately causing offence with comments or images is not only offensive; but it’s also a crime and can lead to jail time.
+- Abusive comments or unwanted images on someone else’s page.
+For example, deliberately causing offence with comments or images is not only offensive; but it’s also a crime and can lead to jail time.

 - Teach them that harassing anyone online can be considered stalking.
 No matter how much they fancy a celebrity, explain to your children that if someone blocks them or rejects their friend request on a social media site, they cannot harass them.

 Need more help?
 Watch this video…